 - Test the free tier before committing to a monthly or annual plan.

 After a session, notice what stayed with you.
-Was it a practical cue, such as “feel your feet on carpet,” or a belief claim you did not ask for?
+Was it a practical cue, such as a brief Chair Check or the warmth of a coffee mug in your palms, or a belief claim you did not ask for?

 For strict secular users, a smaller skill-based library is often easier than a huge mixed library because there is less content to filter.
 Mindful.net uses that same screening logic when reviewing a Mindfulness Practices App.